Today, let’s talk about the difference between tacit and explicit knowledge.

 This is also the difference between a mechanic and a good automobile engineer.

-A mechanic can only troubleshoot a vehicle insofar as the problem is within his mental library of problem-solution sets.
-Not knowing the first-principles or building blocks of energy, electricity, and thermodynamics, they are often ill-equipped to solve problems they haven't faced yet and don't have a playbook for.
-In contrast, a good engineer knows the fundamental mechanisms that make a car work and then based on that knowledge, is now equipped to solve yet-unsolved problems.
+A mechanic can only troubleshoot a vehicle insofar as the problem is within their mental library of problem-solution sets.
+Not knowing the first principles or building blocks of energy, electricity, and thermodynamics, they are often ill-equipped to solve problems they haven't faced yet and don't have a playbook for.

 As you move up the career ladder, more and more of the value you bring to the table will be specific and tacit, not explicit.

 Your skills won't be easily transferable or teachable, but they will be learnable — provided one is willing to put in the attention and effort you have into your domain over the years.
+Tacit know-how that operates in context will be far more useful and valuable than explicit knowledge that stands in isolation.

 One may have a really good vocabulary, but may still be bad at selling.
 They may not know what words to use in what context and how to use them to make a great sales pitch.
 Vocabulary is explicit knowledge, being a good salesperson is tacit know-how.
-And you might as well be aware of the difference.

-Because it is tacit know-how that makes you irreplaceable and builds a career moat, not advice that can be put into bullet lists.
+And it is crucial to be aware of the difference.
+Because it is tacit know-how that makes you irreplaceable and builds a career moat, not advice that can be put into textbooks and bullet lists.